dario2994/pol2dom/README.md

 Notice that only the explanation itself shall be among the two magic lines, and not the title.
 The first letter of the explanation of each sample will be capitalized.

+## Special characters in the statement

+The text parsing in Polygon is not fully compatible with LaTeX.
+Specifically, some special characters that require escaping in LaTeX (e.g., `#`) can be used freely in Polygon.

+To ensure compatibility, enclose such characters in `$\texttt{..}$` (e.g., `$\texttt{#}$`).
+This resolves most issues, while `pol2dom` applies additional replacement rules to handle any remaining cases, ensuring that characters displayed correctly in Polygon also appear correctly in LaTeX.

 ## Internal working of the generation of the LaTeX statement